Rhys Hoskins: Philadelphia Phillies

-Minor league career
+Minor leagues

 The Philadelphia Phillies selected Hoskins in the fifth round, 142nd overall, of the 2014 MLB draft, and he chose to sign with the team for a $349,700 signing bonus.
 Hoskins made his professional debut in 2014 with the Low-A Williamsport Crosscutters of the New York–Penn League.
 In 70 games with the team, he batted .237 with nine home runs, but his performance was inconsistent.
 The Phillies' department of player development sent Hoskins to the Florida Instructional League that September, where he developed his signature left leg kick batting stance.

 Hoskins was assigned to the Single-A Lakewood BlueClaws of the South Atlantic League (SAL) to begin the 2015 season.
 That May, after batting .342 with two home runs and 23 RBI, the Phillies organization named Hoskins their Minor League Player of the Month.
 On June 23, Hoskins appeared in the SAL All-Star Game, going 1-for-3 with one run scored, and he finished second in the SAL Home Run Derby.
 Two days later, he and fellow BlueClaw All-Star Malquin Canelo were promoted to the High-A Clearwater Threshers of the Florida State League.
 On August 24, Hoskins was named the Florida State League Player of the Week, after putting up nine hits, including four doubles, one triple, and two home runs in seven games.
 Between the two teams, Hoskins batted .319 in 2015, with 17 home runs, 90 RBI, and 86 runs scored in 567 plate appearances.
 After the season ended, Hoskins asked the Phillies if there were any winter baseball leagues that he could play in, as he wanted to keep his momentum from the season.
 He was assigned to the Sydney Blue Sox of the Australian Baseball League, where he batted .323 with eight home runs and a .561 slugging percentage in 42 games.